mtobino/Personal-Website/docs/Projects/Comp Sci Projects/BruteForcePage.md

 3 -2 4 0
 3 5 -4 0
 ```
-The rest of the satisfiable file with 5 variables can be seen below
+The rest of the satisfiable file with 5 variables can be downloaded seen below.

 [:material-text: CNF File with 5 variables](../../cnfFiles/s5.cnf){ .md-button .md-button--primary }

-Another file with 32 variables that is unsatisfiable can be seen below
+Another file with 32 variables that is unsatisfiable can be downloaded seen below.

 [:material-text: CNF File with 32 variables](../../cnfFiles/u32.cnf){ .md-button .md-button--primary }